Fibonacci Enumeration of Parity Blocks in Collatz Trajectories: Introduction

 \section{Introduction}

-Looking at the behaviour of different Collatz sequences, we quickly gain the impression that here is pure chaos at work.
+Looking at the behavior of different Collatz sequences, we quickly gain the impression that here is pure chaos at work.
 This impression is not deceptive.
-Guenther Wirsching, an international expert on the subject, writes: "The mathematical difficulties in studying the dynamics of 3n + 1 iterations seem to be associated with the fact that we are dealing with a deterministic process that simulates stochastic behaviour.
-This connects the subject with the mathematical approach of the chaos."[9] \\ \\ By dividing a Collatz sequence into finite subsequences, we can bring a little order in their dynamic behaviour. \\ \\ A Collatz sequence $C^{\infty}(s)$ with an infinite growth must reach after a finite number of iterations a term of the residue class $[3]_4$.
+G\"unther Wirsching, an international expert on the subject, writes: "The mathematical difficulties in studying the dynamics of 3n + 1 iterations seem to be associated with the fact that we are dealing with a deterministic process that simulates stochastic behavior.
+This connects the subject with the mathematical approach of the chaos." \cite{Wirsching}

+By dividing a Collatz sequence into finite subsequences, we can bring a little order in their dynamic behavior.

+A Collatz sequence $C^{\infty}(s)$ with an infinite growth must reach after a finite number of iterations a term of the residue class $[3]_4$.
 From there $C^{\infty}(s)$ consists only of finite subsequences $C^t(s)$ for $s\equiv3,7\ (mod\ 12)$.
 If we take a sorted endless list of all $C^t(s)$, as shown in appendix 7.2, then $C^{\infty}(s)$ must go through the subsequences in this list - not all, but each only once.
 This usually happens chaotic, jumping back and forth, but with the tendency ever upward through the list.

 Now it can be shown that the distribution of the $C^t(s)$ in this list, according to their length (number of terms), is not chaotic, but follows a strict pattern based on the Fibonacci sequence.
-This has consequences for the growth behaviour of a $C^{\infty}(s)$. \\
+This has consequences for the growth behavior of a $C^{\infty}(s)$. \\